web-infra-dev/rsbuild/packages/document/docs/en/guide/basic/server.md

 ## Custom Server

-If you want to integrate Rsbuild DevServer into an existing Server, you can obtain the instance methods of Rsbuild DevServer through the `createDevServer` method of Rsbuild and call them on demand.
+If you want to integrate Rsbuild dev server into a custom server, you can get the instance methods of Rsbuild dev server through the `createDevServer` method of Rsbuild and call them on demand.

-For details, please refer to [Rsbuild - createDevServer](/api/javascript-api/instance#rsbuildcreatedevserver-experimental).
+For details, please refer to [Rsbuild - createDevServer](/api/javascript-api/instance#rsbuildcreatedevserver).